-How To Become A Better SEO Project Manager
+How To Become Better At Project Management For SEO

 For more than 10 years now we are managing both small and large-scale SEO projects.
 Although each of these SEO projects is different, we can see several commonalities among them.

 In this post, I will try to pinpoint most of the important issues regarding SEO project management.
 We cannot say for sure that the way we address these issues is the right or wrong way, but we want to share some patterns that we have noticed in most of the SEO projects that we managed so far.

 Before starting any SEO project it is very important for you, as a project manager (PM), to meet and to get to know your stakeholders.
 These stakeholders include management, marketing, development, and PR.

 Your first touch with the client might be the marketing executive or someone in middle management.
 However, this should not stop you from introducing yourself to other people who are also involved in the project.
 It is your responsibility to get all the stakeholders together onto the same table, and to clearly communicate your SEO project objectives.
 This gathering usually occurs at the start of the SEO project, but it doesn't necessarily has to be a physical meeting - an email thread, a project kickoff video hangout or even just a phone call, also serve as same.